pgRouting/workshop/docs/chapters/ol3_client.rst

   SELECT * FROM ways WHERE maxspeed_forward BETWEEN 20 AND 120

-Finally, a new OpenLayers WMS layer is created an added to the map, the param object is passed to it.
+Finally, a new OpenLayers WMS layer is created and added to the map, the param object is passed to it.

 -------------------------------------------------------------------------------------------------------------